-When a Veteran has been accepted into the training program, the next step is to clearly define the tasks and skills needed to best assist the Veteran with his/her disability in day-to-day life.
-The Veteran will meet with the training staff so that they can understand these needs and begin to identify potential dogs which may be suitable.
-Dogs are matched with Veterans based on the dog’s skills, strengths, temperament, and energy level, and the Veteran’s needs, experience, personality, and lifestyle.
+When an applicant has been accepted into the training program, the next step is to clearly define the tasks and skills needed to best assist the applicant with his/her disability in day-to-day life.
+The applicant will meet with the training staff so that they can understand these needs and begin to identify potential dogs which may be suitable.
+Dogs are matched with applicants based on the dog’s skills, strengths, temperament, and energy level, and the applicant’s needs, experience, personality, and lifestyle.
 There may be an indefinite wait for the right dog to become available for a particular applicant.
-Even after matching, the success of the partnership is dependent on many factors, not the least of which is the Veteran’s commitment to the training process.
+Even after matching, the success of the partnership is dependent on many factors, not the least of which is the client’s commitment to the training process.

 Once a dog or dogs who are nearing the completion of their advanced training phase have been identified, the team training phase begins.
-The Veteran/Hero Dog Team trains together under the supervision of a Hero Dogs staff trainer for a minimum of 120 hours (over the course of at least 6 months) in a variety of public and private settings, including the Veteran’s home, school or workplace, community, stores, public transportation, etc. The training program is customized to the individual Veteran’s needs and abilities.
-The team training program is in addition to the hundreds of hours of prior training that the dogs have received with their puppy raisers and at our facility before being matched with their Veteran partners.
+The team trains together under the supervision of a Hero Dogs staff trainer for a minimum of 120 hours (over the course of at least 6 months) in a variety of public and private settings, including the client’s home, school or workplace, community, stores, public transportation, etc. The training program is customized to the individual client’s needs and abilities.
+The team training program is in addition to the hundreds of hours of prior training that the dogs have received with their puppy raisers and at our facility before being matched with their partners.

 Detailed Description of the Team Training Program